Shamiltons/A-Search/README.md

 * IO2D
   * Installation instructions for all operating systems can be found [here](https://github.com/cpp-io2d/P0267_RefImpl/blob/master/BUILDING.md)
   * This library must be built in a place where CMake `find_package` will be able to find it
+############## IO2D considerations

+Getting Io2d is by far the most difficult aspect of setting up this build.
+I orginally used a windows machine but switched to using a ubuntu instance i ran on my windows machine with VcXsrv and Ubuntu, IO2D is much easier to install from the commandline.

 ## Compiling and Running